 Two hours of concentrated driving later, roasting in the heat, with as much looking rearward as forwards, brought us to another foot-and-mouth roadblock about 50 kilometres from Maun.
 As we pulled through in order to accelerate, he waved frantically from behind us and motioned to pull over.

 He was extremely grateful to us for having bailed him out, as we had saved him about four hours of his time.
 We had lost some of our day but were an experience richer.
 I expected to shake hands to be on our way while they transferred the towing bar to the other vehicle.
 However, he insisted that we come to his engineering shop in Maun where he would fill up our fuel tank, which I found a very generous offer, but mentally filed it away as something that we couldn’t possibly accept.

 On reaching Maun we were instructed by SA4x4 Rentals to go to the Midas automotive shop where we found ‘Mike’ (I can’t remember his real name) who would facilitate a repair.
 He made a few phone calls and told us to head for a garage in a remote industrial estate on the edge of town.

 Luckily this was a project for the following day, as the sun was far beyond the yardarm so we set off towards our campsite for the evening (Okavango River Lodge), happy to have made it this far.

-We spent a lovely evening on the camping (once again all alone – which you can read about in the next blog) and the next morning backtracked to Maun to go and see about the ‘check engine’ light.
+We spent a lovely evening on the campsite (once again all alone – which you can read about in the next blog) and the next morning backtracked to Maun to go and see about the check-engine light.
 By now we had faith that the vehicle would keep running.